Skip to main content

 BatchRunner.job

-A job method returns a record set if the job has an output parameter set.
-Otherwise, it returns the NULL value.
+Returns a record set if the job has an output parameter set.
+Otherwise, returns the NULL value.
 If a record set is returned, each record has as many column values are there are elements in the output parameter set.

 Syntax 1